midigurdy/mg-docs/source/Getting_to_know_the_MidiGurdy.rst

     Buttons in the tangent box lid

 The lid of the tangent box contains five buttons, arranged in two groups.
-Let’s look at the group of three buttons closest to the player first, called the “String Buttons“.
+Let’s look at the group of three buttons closest to the player first, also called the “String Buttons“.

 The String Buttons (Drone, Melody, Trompette)